BretRoyster/college-football-recruiting-sample/README.md

-# College Football Recruiting sample app
+# College Football Recruiting App (Code Samples & Screenshots)
 This is code samples and screenshots from a private college football recruiting demo I worked on.

 The logo and name has been altered for anonymity.
 To my knowledge, this app never launched.